Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Get into the wild at one of the best (and most affordable) zoos in the state.

-Located in the city of West Orange, the Turtle Back Zoo is New Jersey’s answer to the ever-popular Bronx Zoo in New York.
+The Turtle Back Zoo is New Jersey’s answer to the ever-popular Bronx Zoo in New York.
+It’s located in the city of West Orange.

 Entrance is inexpensive, and it truly is one of the best zoos I’ve ever been to.
 As you walk in, you’re greeted by the zoo’s free-range peacocks that strut about everywhere you go.

-I’ve been going since I was a child, and it’s never been a disappointment.
+I’ve been going to Turtle Back Zoo since I was a child, and it’s never been a disappointment.
 It’s also one of the most affordable zoos – great if you’re vacationing on a budget.

 One of my favorite things about this zoo is the little train that goes around it.
 You get a nice overview of many parts of the zoo, and it helps you decide on what you might want to explore next.